 Bachelor of Science Degree in Long-Term Care Administration

-Combining Business and Gerontology, this assisted living administration program cover 39 credit hours of long-term care courses.
-Students must engage in 650 hours of internship work at assisted living facilities under the supervision of licensed long-term care administrators.
-In addition to assisted living topics, student will also study computer in business, economic principles, basic marketing, principles of management and other administrative course work.
+Combining business and gerontology, this assisted living administration program covers 39 credit hours of long-term care courses.
+Students must engage in internship work at assisted living facilities under the supervision of licensed long-term care administrators.
+In addition to assisted living topics, students will also study computer in business, economic principles, principles of management and other administrative coursework.